awaregroup/IIALab/labs/Lab06.md

 Add-ProvisiongPackage "C:\Labs\Content\src\IoTLabs.AssignedAccess\lab06.ppkg" -force
 ```
 2. Restart your computer
+3. Your device should auto login as the locked down Kiosk user

 ### Removing the provisioning package
+1. Go to the lock screen by pressing **ctrl + alt + delete**
+2. Log in with your Admin account
-1. Open PowerShell as Administrator and run the following command:
+2. Open PowerShell as Administrator and run the following command:
 ```powershell
 $packageId = (Get-ProvisioningPackage | Where-Object {$_.packageName -eq 'lab_06' }).PackageID.Guid